-Students should indicate their preferred name and/or pronoun with their Admissions Representative at the time of enrollment or the Director of Education, if the preferred name and/or pronoun changes after enrollment.
-The Admissions Representative or Director of Education will communicate this information with appropriate faculty and staff.
+Students should indicate their preferred name and/or pronoun with their Admissions Representative at the time of enrollment or the Vice President if the preferred name and/or pronoun changes after enrollment.
+The Admissions Representative or Vice President will communicate this information with appropriate faculty and staff.
 There are some instances where the institution must use the student's legal name.
 Examples of the places where the student's legal first name must be used are listed below.